-We are sharing over 25 Family Christmas Tradition Ideas for Kids!
+We are sharing over 25 Family Christmas Traditions for Kids!
 Find a tradition that your family can do over the holidays.
+UPDATED for 2020!

 Christmas is my favorite time of year.
 Some find this time of year stressful – not for us.
 We indulge in the little things, don’t care about the big things and just make this our favorite time of year.

 I originally wrote this in 2014.
 It was a different time than with my kids.
-My 3-year-old is now an 8-year-old.
-Our other kids are 9, 14 and 16-years-old.
+My 3-year-old is now an 9-year-old.
+Our other kids are 10, 15 and 17-years-old.
 As we move through different ages with the kids, our family Christmas traditions slightly change.